JayaLeein/JayaLeein/README.md

 - ⚡ Fun fact: ...
 -->

-🔥🔥 A passionate full-stack developer is currently studying at Algonquin College.
+🔥🔥 A passionate full-stack developer is currently studying at Algonquin College 🥋🥋 9+ years solid background in branding
+✨✨ Love life, people and aesthetics

 ## Skills
 </br>